dmschauer/wap-pattern-iceberg-pyspark-aws-glue/README.md

 You shouldn't be the one to blame in case they specically requested this risky practice you advised them not to do.

 Keep it simple though.
 A simple email you send them and they reply by acknowleding the risks could be enough for that.

+# Appendix C: Alternative Implementations

+WAP can be implemented in other ways as well.
+You could for example:
+- Use a __staging table__ for the write phase, audit it, then merge it into the target table (or swap partitions)
+- Use a __status column__ on the result dataframe, indicating which rows passed the checks and only write/merge these into the target table
+- Swap out either Iceberg or Pyspark for another storage solution (Delta Lake, Snowflake, Postgres...) or processing engine (DuckDB, Polars...)

 # References used